zjestrella-r7/plugin-sdk-docs/SPEC.md

   * `language`: Property to define the skeleton language [python|go], used for [regeneration](REGENERATE.md)

-  * `help`: Property to display detailed information about the plugin and used in our Marketplace website
+  * `help`: Property to display detailed information about the plugin for the user and used in our Marketplace website

 #### Types section